Split Lemma and First Isomorphism Theorem for groupoids: A lifted First Isomorphism Theorem

 thus the minimum equivalence relation on $\Lambda$ that contains both $\,\tilde{\equiv}_\Nn$ and $\equiv_\Gg$ is clearly $\Lambda\times\Lambda$. \end{example} \begin{remark} In the category $\Gpd$, the case of groups and the case of Schurian groupoids are, in some sense, two opposite extrema.
 The universal split \textsc{fit} sequence $\tilde{\mathbf{S}}$ collapses, in these two extrema, to two different universal objects.
 Namely, to: \begin{enumerate} \item a universal split sequence, in the case of groups; \item a universal \textsc{fit} sequence, in the case of Schurian groupoids. \end{enumerate} The fact that $\tilde{\mathbf{S}}$ is universal split for groups is very much expected, because \textit{every short exact sequence of groups is already \textsc{fit}}.

 The fact that $\tilde{\mathbf{S}}$ is universal \textsc{fit} for Schurian groupoids is much more surprising, because \textit{not every short exact sequence of Schurian groupoids splits}.
-A counterexample is the sequence in Figure \ref{fig:vker_1}, where $\Hh$ is not a subgroupoid of $\Gg$.
-Therefore, Proposition \ref{prop:universal_FIT_for_Shurian} does not follow as an immediate consequence of Theorem \ref{thm:universal_prop_Gtilde}. \end{remark}
+A counterexample is the sequence in \cref{fig:vker_1}, where $\Hh$ is not a subgroupoid of $\Gg$.
+Therefore, \cref{prop:universal_FIT_for_Shurian} does not follow as an immediate consequence of \cref{thm:universal_prop_Gtilde}. \end{remark}